Blue Grenadier (2020)

 ---|---|

-Commonwealth – Commercial (Management Methods/Catch) Data provided for the Commonwealth align with the Commonwealth Southern and Eastern Scalefish and Shark Fishery for the 2018-19 financial year.
+Commonwealth – Commercial (Management Methods/Catch).
+Data provided for the Commonwealth align with the Commonwealth Southern and Eastern Scalefish and Shark Fishery for the 2021–22 financial year.

-Commonwealth – Recreational The Commonwealth does not manage recreational fishing in Commonwealth waters.
+Commonwealth – Recreational.
+The Australian government does not manage recreational fishing in Commonwealth waters.
 Recreational fishing in Commonwealth waters is managed by the state or territory immediately adjacent to those waters, under its management regulations.

 References

-- AFMA 2019, Harvest strategy framework for the Southern and Eastern Scalefish and Shark Fishery 2009 (amended 2019), Australian Fisheries Management Authority, Canberra.
+- AFMA 2021, Harvest strategy framework for the Southern and Eastern Scalefish and Shark Fishery: amended (2021), Australian Fisheries Management Authority, Canberra.

-- Castillo-Jordán, C & Tuck, G 2018, Blue grenadier (Macruronus novaezelandiae) stock assessment based on data up to 2017, CSIRO Oceans and Atmosphere, Hobart.
+- Castillo-Jordán, C and Tuck, G 2018, Blue grenadier (Macruronus novaezelandiae) stock assessment based on data up to 2017, CSIRO Oceans and Atmosphere, Hobart.

 - Hamer, P, Kemp, J, Robertson, S and Hindell, J 2009, Use of otolith chemistry and shape to assess the stock structure of Blue Grenadier (Macruronus novaezelandiae) in the Commonwealth Trawl and Great Australian Bight fisheries, final report to the Fisheries Research and Development Corporation, project 2007/030, Fisheries Research Branch, Queenscliff.